Alfredo Da Silva: Biography

 Alfredo Da Silva was born February 20, 1935, in Potosí, Bolivia.
-He studied firstly at the Academia de Bellas Artes de Potosí, and then subsequently at the Academia de Bellas Artes Prilidiano Pueyredon in Buenos Aires.
+He studied initially at the Academia de Bellas Artes de Potosí, and then subsequently at the Academia de Bellas Artes Prilidiano Pueyredon in Buenos Aires.

-Da Silva had his first solo exhibition, at the age of sixteen, at the Municipal Gallery in La Paz, and he continued to show his work in both group exhibitions and solo exhibitions throughout Bolivia during the 1950s.
+Da Silva had his first solo exhibition at the age of sixteen, at the Municipal Gallery in La Paz, and he continued to show his work in both group exhibitions and solo exhibitions throughout Bolivia during the 1950s.
 In 1958, he obtained his degree as teacher of drawing and painting.

-In 1960, Da Silva’s work came to the attention of José Gómez-Sicre, then chief of the Division of Visual Arts for the Organization of American States (OAS).
+In 1960, Da Silva's work came to the attention of José Gómez-Sicre, then chief of the Division of Visual Arts for the Organization of American States (OAS).
 In 1961, Gómez-Sicre invited Da Silva to present a solo exhibition at the gallery of the Pan American Union in Washington D.C., organized by the OAS.
-In 1962, he won a grant to study graphic Arts at the Pratt Institute of New York.
+In 1962, he won a grant to study Graphic Arts at the Pratt Institute of New York.

 On Sunday, January 26, 2020, Da Silva was struck and killed by a vehicle while crossing the street near his home in Alexandria, Virginia.

 Artistic career

-Da Silva was recognized as one of the historical “generation of ’52” by the Bolivian National Museum of Art, in its exhibition Generación del ’52: Pintura Boliviana del Siglo XX (Generation of ’52: Bolivian Painters of the 20th Century).
+Da Silva was recognized as one of the historical "generation of '52" by the Bolivian National Museum of Art, in its exhibition Generación del '52: Pintura Boliviana del Siglo XX (Generation of '52: Bolivian Painters of the 20th Century).
 The name refers to the generation of artists whose work was profoundly marked by the Bolivian National Revolution of April 1952.
-This generation had two main artistic trends, the ‘social painters’ and the ‘abstract painters.’
+This generation had two main artistic trends, the 'social painters' and the 'abstract painters.'
 Alfredo was part of the movement of abstract painters that did not accept social realism as the only mode for artistic expression.

 In 1959, da Silva won first prize in a competition for foreign artists at the Salon National of Painting in Buenos Aires.
 In 1961 he represented the Pan American Union at the Biennial of São Paulo.

 In 1963, the Institute of Spanish Culture in Madrid invited him to participate in the exhibition of Art of America and Spain.
 The same year he was awarded a fellowship by the Guggenheim Foundation for the period of 1963–1964.

 In 1964, he was invited to participate at the II American Biennale of Cordoba, Argentina, where he won 3rd prize.
-In 1977 participated at II Biennale of Bolivia INBO, where he won grand prize.
-In 1980 he was invited to the II Biennale Iberoamericana of Art in Mexico where he had a show.
+In 1977, he participated at the II Biennale of Bolivia INBO, where he won the grand prize.
+In 1980, he was invited to the II Biennale Iberoamericana of Art in Mexico, where he had a show.